This page in brief

 The large number of variations occur because of the extremely large number of manuscript copies.
 Thus scholars are in a good position to determine the most probable text in most cases.
 For most ancient documents, we do not have this luxury.

 It is hard to see that the uncertainties are significant, and most scholars affirm this.
-The late Bruce Metzger said: I don’t know of any doctrine that is in jeopardy
+The late Bruce Metzger said: I don’t know of any doctrine that is in jeopardy.
+The only doctrine I think is threatened by these variations is the christian view of the Bible itself.

-In any case, “inspiration” is a term that means different things to different people, and Ehrman’s suggestion that inspiration by God must imply no, or minimal, copying errors isn’t a view held by all christians.
-Textual variations may lead us to conclude that the New Testament we read is not ‘inerrant’, but the variations are so minor they have minimal impact on our historical knowledge and they should not disturb anyone’s faith in Jesus.
+So textual variations may lead us to conclude that the New Testament we read is not ‘inerrant’, but the variations are not major, they have minimal impact on our historical knowledge and they should not disturb anyone’s faith in Jesus.
+Perhaps christians need to reassess their view of the Bible God has given us.

 Photo: A section of Papyrus 46 showing part of the book 1 Corinthians.
 P46 is dated about 200 CE and contains many of the New Testament epistles.
 (Wikipedia).